lucaskja/ic-usp-ep/.amazonq/rules/dataset_structure.md

 test_loader = DataLoader(test_dataset, batch_size=32, shuffle=False, num_workers=4)
 ```

-## K-Fold Cross-Validation
+## Holdout Method

-For model development and hyperparameter tuning, we use K-Fold cross-validation as described in the `data_validation.md` file.
+For model development and hyperparameter tuning, we use the Holdout method as described in the `data_validation.md` file.
 This ensures robust evaluation of our models before final testing.